har-in-air/ESP32_AUTO_WATER/README.md

   * Date
   * Time

+Note that the RTC configuration is useful for initial setting.
+If Google Sheet update is enabled and internet access is available, the system will obtain the local time from a Network Time Protocol (NTP) server and correct the RTC if required.
+The RTC error (NTP time minus RTC time) is also logged to the Google Sheet.
+The error should be no more than a few seconds each day with the DS3231 RTC.

-When done with changes, reset the ESP32 for normal watering mode with the new configuration.
+When done with web page configuration changes, reset the ESP32 for normal watering mode with the new configuration.

 <img src="docs/ap_config_homepage.png" />

-You can also update the firmware via this AP, as the watering system may not be conveniently located for serial port cable-based programming.
+The watering system may not be conveniently located for cable-based programming.
+So you can also update the firmware via this configuration server page.
 After the new firmware binary file is uploaded, the ESP32 will automatically re-start with the updated firmware.

 <img src="docs/ap_firmware_update.png" />